WiIIson/EMGFlow-Python-Package/EMGFlow-Package/README.md

 The open workflow for EMG signal processing and feature extraction.

-**EMGFlow** is a Python package for researchers and clinicians to engage in signal processing using the data you have your way.
+**EMGFlow** is a Python package for researchers and clinicians to engage in signal processing.
 EMGFlow provides a broad range of functions to meet your EMG signal processing needs, without prescribing a specific workflow.
-With functions to extract over 30 different features according to your needs, EMGFlow provides a uniquely deep feature extraction.
+EMGFlow follows open standards of data processing, such as CSV files and Pandas data frames to allow easy integration.
+With functions to extract 32 different features according to your needs, EMGFlow provides a uniquely deep feature extraction.

-EMGFLow also includes an easy method for producing detailed graphs of EMG signals in large quantities.
+EMGFlow also includes an easy method for producing detailed graphs of EMG signals in large quantities.

 ## Example